timeemit/wheelie/README.md

 	Easing function used by jQuery's animate function.
 + `callback_function`: Function (default is jQuery.noop)
 	A function to be called once the wheelie is complete.

+Of course, wheelie returns the set of matched elements.

 ##Accessing Data